Botanical Name: Catharanthus roseus

 Wondering whether to overwinter?
 This tropical plant is a tender perennial and can be kept over the winter; however, it likely won't bloom much the second year.
 Don't feel guilty about tossing it out after the flowering season is over in fall.
 If you want to keep it, water sparingly and stop fertilizing till you see new growth in spring.
 Then resume normal care.

-Light: Bright light with some direct sunlight.
+Light: Madagascar Periwinkle thrives in full sun, as long as it is well-watered.
 Plants that don't get enough light will grow tall and leggy, with few blooms.
 Moving it outdoors for the summer may be just the solution.

-Water: Keep soil evenly moist.
+Water: Water thoroughly and often to keep soil evenly moist.
 Use a pot with drainage holes to prevent soggy soil.

-Humidity: Moderate.
+Humidity: This tropical native likes moist air.
 If relative humidity falls below 50%, mist the foliage and place the pot on a tray of wet pebbles.

 Soil: Use a fast-draining potting mix.
 You can use an all-purpose mix and add a little perlite.